Characterization of a novel proton-CT scanner based on Silicon and LaBr$_3$(Ce) detectors: Results

 As we explained before, in the measuring process for proton CT we will obtain proton radiographs, 2D images that are useful by themselves.
 While the slices from the tomographic reconstruction hold a direct measurement of the RSP, the plane radiographs hold information of the line integrals of the RSP.
 This line integrals of the RSP are referred to as Water Equivalent Path Length (WEPL), and when they are averaged within a certain spatial bin, they turn into the so-called water-equivalent thickness (WET).
 Proton radiographs, when the spatial resolution allows for it, can be used for patient alignment/positioning.
 Furthermore, a comparison between a real proton radiograph and a virtual proton radiograph reconstructed from the X-ray CT used for the treatment plan, can be a very powerful tool to detect possible proton range errors due to the conversion of HU to RSP before the treatment.

-For our test beam at CCB we used some custom-made phantoms specially designed to test the spatial resolution of the system in realistic conditions.
-For that, we enclosed our Aluminum phantom inserts in a thick PMMA square box (a cube of 50 mm side).
-We tested two different patterns: a cross and a point/line regular spatial pattern.
-A picture of these two Aluminum inserts included in the two phantoms can be seen in Fig. \ref{fig:radiographs}, left column, close to the proton radiographs obtained with our scanner with proton beams of 100 MeV, at the right column.
-The radiographs reconstructed in the figure were obtained at the central plane of the phantom, the X,Y coordinates were determined by simply averaging the X and Y coordinates at both detector planes, always assuming straight proton trajectories.
+The phantoms used to test the performance of the scanner in radiography mode have been described in the previous section, and the results of the proton radiographs obtained with our scanner with proton beams of 100 MeV can be seen in Fig. \ref{fig:radiographs}, right column.
+The radiographs reconstructed in the figure were obtained at the central plane of the phantom.
+The X,Y coordinates were determined by simply averaging the X and Y coordinates at both detector planes, always assuming straight proton trajectories.
 The colour scale represents the average energy deposited per detected proton.
 It is important to recall here that the energy deposited in the phantom is not proportional to the RSP but to its line integral along the proton trajectory and averaged within a spatial bin, namely the WET.
 For a rough estimation of the spatial resolution one can look carefully at the bottom half of Fig. \ref{fig:radiographs}.
 In the picture of the phantom, displayed in C, at the left hand side, the holes at the third raw starting from the bottom have 2 mm of diameter and are 2 mm apart of each other.
 In the radiograph, at the right hand side, one can clearly see that these holes are well resolved in the image, however, the 1-mm holes at the upper row are not.
-This allows us to conclude that the spatial resolution is better than 2 mm. \\
+This allows us to conclude that the spatial resolution is better than 2 mm.